ITV Westcountry

-ITV Westcountry, formerly known as Westcountry Television and Carlton Westcountry, was the ITV franchise holder for the South West of England, covering Cornwall, Devon, Isles of Scilly, southern and western Somerset and western Dorset.
+ITV Westcountry, formerly known as Westcountry Television and Carlton Westcountry, was the ITV franchise holder for the South West of England, covering Cornwall (including the Isles of Scilly), Devon, southern and western Somerset and western Dorset.
 The company replaced its predecessor, TSW (Television South West), from 1 January 1993.
 The station was owned and operated by ITV plc under the licensee of ITV Broadcasting Limited (formerly Westcountry Television Limited).

 ITV West Country incorporating the former ITV Westcountry ("West") and ITV West ("East") regions was (until 31 December 2013) a non-franchise ITV regional station covering South West England.
 With the formal split of the Wales and West Channel 3 licence in January 2014, a separate licence was created for Wales with the West licence merged with that of West Country.
 ITV West Country thus became a franchise region.
 Both companies which make up the new regional licence still legally exist.
-ITV Wales & West Ltd, ITV Wales & West Group Ltd and Westcountry Television Ltd are each, along with most other regional companies owned by ITV plc, listed on www.companieshouse.gov.uk as a "dormant company".
+ITV Wales & West Ltd (until 14 January 2025), ITV Wales & West Group Ltd (until 7 February 2023) and Westcountry Television Ltd (until 14 January 2025) are each, along with most other regional companies owned by ITV plc, listed on www.companieshouse.gov.uk as a "dormant company".
 This article however, covers the Westcountry Television part of the franchise.